U.S. flag

 • Programming at the IACP Annual Conference, beyond the expected participation in the pre-conference meeting and orientation day discussed above, including:

-• Attendance at the IACP Research Advisory Committee (RAC) meeting and the newly formed IACP Police Research Advancement Section (PRAS) meeting.
+• Attendance at the IACP Research Advisory Committee (RAC) and Police Research Advancement Section (PRAS) meetings.

-• Collaborative brainstorming events between LEADS Scholars, NIJ science staff, RAND, the Police Executive Research Forum (PERF), IACP, and NPI.
+• Collaborative brainstorming events between LEADS Scholars, NIJ science staff, IACP, and NPI.

-• Opportunities to present and/or lead panels on research and findings at academic and law enforcement conferences and be published in academic and practitioner-focused magazines and journals.
+• Opportunities to present and/or lead panels on research and findings at academic and law enforcement conferences and publish in academic and practitioner-focused magazines and journals.

-• Integration into an on-line community of practice moderated by the IACP connecting both active Scholars, alumni and acting as a repository for participant information sharing related to research in policing.
+• Integration into an online community of practice, moderated by NPI, that connects current and alumni Scholars, and serves as a forum for participant information sharing related to policing research.

 • Participation in peer review of research applications submitted to NIJ.

-NIJ covers all U.S domestic travel, accommodation, and per diem costs associated with the events Scholars participate in as part of the LEADS program.
+NIJ covers all U.S domestic travel, accommodation, and per diem costs for Scholars’ event participation associated with the LEADS program.

 Application Process